 How to Make Awesome Travel Videos?

-Of course, bringing cool photos from a trip is cool, but bringing a stunning video means bringing with you live emotions that you can charge your friends, family, or even the entire internet.
-Therefore, if you do not know how to make a video about a trip, then I will give you advice on that as well.
+Of course, bringing incredible photos from a trip is cool, but getting a stunning video means bringing with you live emotions that you can charge your friends, family, or even the entire internet.
+Therefore, if you do not know how to make a video about a trip, I will give you advice on that.

 TIP #1.
 Shoot A Lot

 You will be surprised, but the key to the video’s success is a lot of footage from the trip.
 Let it be unsuccessful takes, repeated shooting of a place from a different angle, a wobbling camera shooting on the go, and other moments.

 All this will allow you, sitting down for editing, to have an excess of the video sequence to leave only the best shots in the final video subsequently.
 That’s when you will be able to shoot great videos from any travels.
 So I always travel with 2-3 GoPro cameras to shoot multiple angles at once.

 If you think that the camera shake from walking will not be so noticeable because you are shooting a beautiful landscape, you are very mistaken.